okpy/ok/documentation/api.md

 Parameter | Default | Description
 ---------- | ------- | -------
-access_token | None | (Required) Access Token of staff member
+access_token | None | (Required) Access Token of staff member limit | 150 | (Optional) Number of backups to retrieve in one request.
+High numbers may result in slower responses. offset | 0 | (Optional) How many recent backups to ignore.
+An offset of 100 with a limit of 150 will provide backup numbers #101 to #250.

 #### Response
 Name | Type | Description